-Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient
+· · - adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient

-ons and the questions are responded to.
+ns and the questions are responded to.
 Further, a listed issuer should also

-provide brief reasons on th ne choice of the meeting platform.
+provide brief reasons on the e choice of the meeting platform.

 Application : Not applicable - only physical general meetings were conducted in the

 financial year

 Explanation on :

 application of the

 practice

-p. a.o.a.o
+,

 Explanation for :

 departure

+aspartar s

-Large companies are requi red to complete the columns below.
+Large companies are r requir ed to complete the columns below.
 Non-large companies are encouraged

-to complete the columns b
+to complete the colun nns be elow.

 Measure :

-ivicasure .

 Timeframe :

-·